wikichua/vam/readme.md

 ## Requirements

 1. A new Laravel related project (completedly new)
-2. Composer require laravel/ui (no need installing the auth scalfolding)
+2. Composer require laravel/ui (no need installing the auth scaffolding)
 3. A working NPM in your machine
 4. Knowledge in Vue Js, Bootstrap-Vue, Axios, Sass, & all Laravel stuffs...